evoila/osb-backup-agent/README.md

 - `restore-cleanup`
 - `post-restore-unlock`

-In the restore stage, the agent dowloads a file with the given file name (out of the request body) from the used cloud storage to the dedicated directory (`restore_direcotry/job_id/`)
+In the restore stage, the agent downloads a file with the given file name (out of the request body) from the used cloud storage to the dedicated directory (`restore_direcotry/job_id/`).

 ##### Script Parameters #####
 - `pre-restore-lock`
-- `restore host username password databasename restore_directory_path filename job_id compression_flag encryption_key`
+- `restore host username password databasename filename job_id compression_flag encryption_key`
 - `restore-cleanup job_id`
 - `post-restore-unlock`

 In the restore stage, before the dedicated script starts the actual restore, the agent downloads the backed up restore file from the cloud storage, using the given information and credentials, and puts it in the dedicated directory.

+Be aware that encryption key can be empty and uppon adding more parameters after the encryption_key, the order could not match anymore.
+In future there might be need for named parameters.

 ## Version ##
 See git tags.